alejoceballos/dumb-keyboard/README.md

 export const Basic = () => <Keyboard layout={['A', 'B', 'C']} />;
 ```
 It will create a story in the storybook named `Basic` under the `Keyboard` left menu.
 May not seem a big deal, but now
-we can decorate our keys with CSS and see how they will look like!
+I can decorate our keys with CSS and see how they will look like!

-Checking the Story Book, the one we have just created must be something similar to this:
+Checking the Story Book, the one I have just created must be something similar to this:

 ![First Keyboard Look](README.files/first-storybook-keyboard.png "First Keyboard Look")